DaveVoyles/XamarinWebAPI/README.md

 This application can also work for Windows Phone or Android by creating a different UI for those platforms.
 Xamarin has a number of tutorials on how to do this.

 With this app, we'll be able to add "People" to our database hosted in Azure by using our the MVC part of our Web API project, and we'll be able to view the "People" from our Xamarin iOS app.

+We'll also be able to use the Star Wars API to return information from their database.

 ### Description
 This open source Xamarin app was written using Xamarin, which runs on OS X and Windows.